-2) flowing into the envelope from the stellar interior.
-Extremely high values of $L_b/Q_b$ , as in model 5, totally suppress bursts independently of the applied changes in the opacity.
-(Such high $Q_b$ are, though, in the range of shallow heating inferred in the case of the system MAXI J0556-332, Deibel et al. 2015; Parikh et al. 2017; Page et al. 2022, even if most of this heat actually flows toward the interior and not into the envelope.)
-In the other extreme cases of vanishingly small values of $L_b/Q_b$ , as models 1 and 2, an opacity enhancement of 8 is needed to induce burst suppression above 0.4 $\dot{M}{\rm Edd}$ and intermediate cases are shown in Fig. 5.
+Burst suppression is also controlled by the assumed base luminosity $L_b=Q_b\cdot\dot{M}/m_u$ (see Table 2) flowing into the envelope from the stellar interior.
+Extremely high values of L_b/Q_b , as in Model 5, totally suppress bursts independently of the applied changes in the opacity.
+(Such high Q_b are, though, in the range of shallow heating inferred in the case of the system MAXI J0556-332, Deibel et al. 2015; Parikh et al. 2017; Page et al. 2022, even if most of this heat actually flows toward the interior and not into the envelope.)
+In the other extreme cases of vanishingly small values of L_b/Q_b , as Models 1 and 2, an enhancement in opacity of 8 is needed to induce burst suppression above 0.4 $\dot{M}{\rm Edd}$ and intermediate cases are shown in Figure 5.

-While our numerical simulations need an increased opacity for suppressing the bursts it is unlikely that electron scattering in itself could be increased by such a large factor.
+Although our numerical simulations need an increased opacity for suppressing the bursts, it is unlikely that electron scattering by itself could be increased by such a large factor.
 However, this could be seen only as a proxy replacement for an actual physical process enhancing the opacity of the envelope.
-This process should be acting at densities below ~ 10 g cm-3, because we found that changing the electron scattering part of the opacity is sufficient and this is the density range where that is the dominating process (see Fig. 3).
+This process should be acting at densities below $\approx 10^5$ g cm-3, because we found that changing the electron scattering part of the opacity is sufficient, and this is the density range where that is the dominant process (see Figure 3).